-Ann had her first formative Glacier experience while in high school.
+Anne had her first formative Glacier experience while in high school.
 She climbed her first mountain and was hooked.
 That was the moment she knew where she wanted to spend the rest of her life.
 And she didn't stray far.
-Attending the University of Montana, Missoula, her path of studies was as windy as the trails she explored: biology, ecology, geology, fine art, organic farming….
-During the summers she worked in the national park as a boat captain on historic boats.
-Teaching people about her home state and the landscape that she adored eventually pushed Ann to pursue a career in education.
+Attending the University of Montana, Missoula, her path of studies was as winding as the trails she explored: biology, ecology, geology, fine art, organic farming… During the summers she worked in the national park as a captain on historic boats.
+Teaching people about her home state and the landscape she treasured eventually prompted Ann to pursue a teaching career.
 She graduated in 2012 with a bachelor’s degree in education and heaps of extra credits.

-This love of the mountainous landscape drew Ann to Alaska, where she worked as a seasonal naturalist in Denali National Park.
+Her love of mountainous landscapes drew Anne to Alaska, where she worked as a seasonal naturalist in Denali National Park.
 But Glacier was home.
 She returned to work as a winter education ranger in Glacier, leading school snowshoe trips and ecology lessons in the park.
-Now she spends the summer guiding Nat Hab travelers through this magnificent ecosystem.
-And in her free time you can find her backcountry snowboarding, rock climbing, splitting firewood, traveling, mountain climbing or playing in her garden.
+Now she spends her summers guiding Nat Hab travelers through this magnificent ecosystem.
+In July 2019, Montana Gov. Steve Bullock appointed Anne to a new 18-member Grizzly Bear Advisory Council, designed by executive order to facilitate a statewide discussion on long-term grizzly bear management and conservation.
+In her free time, you can find her backcountry snowboarding, rock climbing, splitting firewood, traveling, mountain climbing or playing in her garden.

 Upcoming Adventures with Anne:

 “We would give Anne a 15 out of 10.
 She was kind, thoughtful, upbeat, friendly and informative.
 She made our trip 10 times more fun than we could have ever imagined.
 Anne is a tremendous asset and ambassador to your company.”